Tolland County Memorandum of Agreement Form

 Are these forms guaranteed to be recordable in Tolland County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Tolland County that you need to transfer you would only need to order our forms once for all of your properties in Tolland County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Tolland County you only need to order once.

 A memorandum under Connecticut’s Statute of Frauds (Sec.
 52-550) serves as a written record that ensures a Purchase Agreement is legally enforceable.
 Here’s how it affects buyers and sellers in a Buy/Sell Purchase Agreement for real property: